Emergencies

 If you are in some kind of trouble, if you are contemplating taking your own life or someone else’s, if you are under threat, are a victim of abuse, violence or coercive control and do not feel safe where you are or if you just need to talk to someone, there are services that can help you.

-Victims, especially children and young people, depend on others noticing and reporting because they often do not report what is being done to them.
-They don’t have the strength and are often too confused and frightened to reach out and tell what is being done to them.
-Perpetrators often threaten victimes that if they do tell the perpetrator would harm them more or would harm someone else they care about.
-Victims might feel loyalty to the perpetrator if it is a close member of the family or a parent.
+• Victims, especially children and young people, often do not report what is being done to them.
+They may not have the strength, or they are too confused and frightened to reach out.
+Perpetrators frequently threaten their victims that if they tell, the perpetrator will harm them further, or harm someone else they care about.
+Victims may also feel loyalty to the perpetrator if it is a close family member.

 Here are a few options for crisis help and support: